Global Entry vs. SENTRI: Which Is Right for You?

 The best Trusted Traveler Program for you depends on your needs and travel habits.

 For example, if you frequently travel to the United States through Canada and Mexico’s land borders, SENTRI may make the most sense for you.
-SENTRI also includes access to Global Entry.
+SENTRI can also include access to Global Entry.
 On the other hand, Global Entry may be best for travelers who frequent international destinations and would like expedited entry back into the U.S., and who don’t travel by vehicle to Mexico or Canada.

 Frequently Asked Questions